 Non-economic damages are losses that cannot be easily quantified in monetary terms, such as pain and suffering, depression, anxiety, and other emotional consequences of the accident and injuries.
 Mississippi caps the amount of non-economic damages that a plaintiff can be awarded at trial at one million dollars.
 This means that no matter how severe the accident and emotional consequences were, you can never receive more than one million dollars for intangible losses you may have suffered and continue to suffer.

-Punitive damages are very rare in personal injury claims in Mississippi.
+Punitive damages are very rare in personal injury claims in Gulfport and the entire state of Mississippi.
 While economic and non-economic damages are intended to make the plaintiff whole and compensate them for specific losses, punitive damages are used to punish and deter the defendant and others from engaging in similar behavior in the future.
 Punitive damages are only awarded when the plaintiff can show that the defendant was acting with actual malice or gross negligence, which shows a willful, wanton, or reckless disregard for the safety of the others around them.

 Some common circumstances that might warrant punitive damages include negligent acts that occur with criminal conduct, some cases of medical malpractice, injuries and illnesses due to dangerous or toxic products, dangerous or violent conduct, and severe injuries that are a result of drunk driving.
 It’s possible that causing severe injuries while operating a boat while intoxicated could lead to punitive damages.